MoonPoet/xaprb-src/content/blog/2016/queueing-knee-tangent.md

 ![Knee as a function of m](/media/2016/11/knee-2.png)

-The graph shows that as the number of service channels increases, the the knee occurs at increasingly high utilization.
+The graph shows that as the number of service channels increases, the knee occurs at increasingly high utilization.

 Despite the debate over exactly what the definition of the knee is, this